SFDO-Tooling/CumulusCI/docs/dev.rst

 Develop a Project
 =================

-Here's a general overview on how to develop a Salesforce project with CumulusCI.
+A general overview on how to develop a Salesforce project with CumulusCI.